ansible/ansible-documentation/docs/docsite/rst/dev_guide/style_guide/spelling_word_choice.rst

 Username
 ^^^^^^^^
 Correct.
-Do not use "username."
+Do not use "user name."

 View
 ^^^^